 The practice advisory service is meant to be an educational resource.
 Information provided by the College or the College’s practice advisors is not intended to replace the advice of a lawyer, expert in professional practice or other appropriately qualified professional.
 If you have specific concerns about your professional obligations, please consult with a qualified professional.

-The College retains records of your communications with the practice advisory service, mainly to ensure the quality of the service and to inform the development of member resources.
-The communication will remain confidential and will only be shared if the information in the communications is deemed relevant to a proceeding before a College committee or there is reason to believe that a member has engaged in professional misconduct that would result in harm to a person or group of persons.
+The College retains records of your communications with the practice advisory service, mainly to ensure the quality of the service and to inform the development of registrant resources.
+The communication will remain confidential and will only be shared if the information in the communications is deemed relevant to a proceeding before a College committee or there is reason to believe that a registrant has engaged in professional misconduct that would result in harm to a person or group of persons.

 The practice advisory service publishes Practice Matters, an occasional publications on clinical topics that emerge as key trends.
 Many topics are not clear-cut, but it is important to be aware of basic principles and practice standards.